 A bipartisan measure Lamar is co-sponsoring with state Rep. Charlie Baum of Murfreesboro, an MTSU economics professor who attended the panel discussion, and state Sen. Raumesh Akbari of Memphis would give university students, faculty and staff easier access to the polls by using Tennessee public institutions with 8,000-plus student enrollments for early voting sites.

-Lamar’s comments about resistance from some fellow lawmakers and other state officials to that proposal, as well as the controversial state law — recently blocked by a federal judge as unconstitutional — that threatens civil and criminal charges against voter registration groups, drew some of the largest applause from the audience.
+Lamar’s comments about resistance from some fellow lawmakers and other state officials to that proposal drew some of the largest applause from the audience, as did discussion of a controversial state law — recently blocked by a federal judge as unconstitutional — that threatens civil and criminal charges against voter registration groups.

 “We know that it’s not over,” Spruill said before the panel.
 “And that recent events, Supreme Court decisions and then the resulting actions of many states make it clear that given the opportunity by the Supreme Court, a lot of states are once again seeking to deny people of color the vote. … So this struggle for the vote, it’s not over.”